uio-bmi/VirMake/README.md

 This folder contains the aggregated statistics and plots for the pipeline.
 The Taxonomic annotation information can be found in the three files:
 `vOTU_stats_combined.tsv` `vOTU_stats_vibrant.tsv` `vOTU_stats_virsorter2.tsv`.
-They give insight of the taxonomic classification at Family, Subfamily and Genus level. it also includes the CheckV quality score, accession number and if the identified virus is a provirus.
+They give insight of the taxonomic classification at Family, Subfamily and Genus level. it also includes the checkv quality score, accession number and if the identified virus is a provirus.

 The functional annotation can be found in the file `vOTU_AMGs.tsv`.
 It provides the protein/gene, origin scaffold, ID and the fucntional description.